tmidi/tmidi.github.io/content/post/Clear-content-of-multiple-files-at-once.md

 </pre>
 The command above will delete all file that match the rule, you can limit how deep you want to find files using __maxdepth__. you can also use __mtime +n__ to find files older than n days and delete them.

-Now it's the time to empty the content of file, this helpfull if your find rules did not catch some files, or you don't want to delete active log file.
+Now it's the time to empty the content of file, this helpful if your find rules did not catch some files, or you don't want to delete active log file.

 <pre>
   <code class="language-bash">